 All documents must be attached to your online application within 24 hours of submission.
 If you wish to attach documents after this time period, you need to email copies to the Programme Administrator at PBS-Office@ljmu.ac.uk

 Due to the current demand for places and number agreed with the GPhC (as part of the terms of our accreditation), if required forms are submitted after the deadline, you risk not being offered a place in the intake you applied for (however, a place on the next intake may be offered).

 There are two cohorts each year – in spring (March) and autumn (September).

-The deadline for submission of applications for the September 2022 cohort is Monday 11 July 2022.
+The deadline for submission of applications for the Spring 2023 cohort is Monday 9th January 2023.